 At Donek, when we design your custom made snowboard or skis, we work with directly with you in order to better understand your specific wants and needs.
 When you place an order for a Donek board or skis, we’ll help you determine which base model fits your needs best.
 Then we’ll custom tailor the dimensions to you.
 When Donek builds skis and boards, we do so by taking a great deal of variables into consideration.
 As we talk with you, we will take into account factors such as your style, strengths, personality, and specific measurements.
 The customized snowboards and skis that we build are always designed with our customers in mind and our goal is to bring your concepts to life with products that inspire you on the slopes.

 Our company specializes in a large array of snowboards, skis, and accessories that are designed with innovative shapes for the best performance in a variety of terrains.
 We use an environmentally friendly process when making our custom made snowboards and skis, and they are built from the finest, most durable materials, providing maximum balance and support.

 From start to finish, we create custom made snowboards and skis piece by piece, beginning with your vision and ending with a one-of-a-kind product of the highest quality.

 I started Donek Snowboards while still in high school.
 I even wrote a business plan as a social studies project that described manufacturing and selling snowboards directly to the end user.
 I built the first boards in my parent’s basement.
-The bench you see above sit’s in the shop today and is made from the 1st and 4th boards I built. #2 and #3 both broke.

 Things progressed from there as I became more skilled I played with increasingly complex constructions and shapes.
 While studying mechanical engineering at the University of Colorado at Boulder, I was always heading home to work in mom and dad’s basement and experiment with new ideas and constructions based on my studies.
 I played with building skateboards for a couple years and even sold them through some local shops.